JimKing100/NFL-Live/README.md

 - nb_metrics.csv
 - nn_metrics.csv

-##### raw

-- bye.csv
+##### raw - The starting data from manipulated excel raw data from [ArmchairAnalysis.com][2].
+The original excel data was reduced to 2019 excel data for players and teams.
+Other manipulations were done in excel including linking and aggregating the data.

+- bye.csv - raw data for bye weeks fo each team in 2019
-- conv.csv
+- conv.csv - raw data on touchdown conversions by player
-- defense.csv
-- game.csv
-- injury.csv
+- defense.csv - raw data on defensive fantasy points by team for each game, does not include points-allowed fantasy points
+- game.csv - raw data on each game each season, use to determine home and away teams
+- injury.csv - raw data for injuries for 2019 players (IR and Out classifications only)
-- kicking.csv
+- kicking.csv - raw data on kicking points by kickers
-- missedfg.csv
+- missedfg.csv - raw data on missed field goals by kickers
-- offense.csv
+- offense.csv - raw data on ofensive points by player
-- players.csv
+- players.csv - raw data on 2019 players
-- players_full.csv
+- players_full.csv - initial full list of all 2019 players
-- players_full1.csv
+- players_full1.csv - final enhanced list of 2019 players
-- rookies.csv
+- rookies.csv - raw data on 2019 rookies
-- rookies_non.csv
 - rookies_non_kicker.csv
 - rookies_non_offense.csv
 - td.csv